alanng10/class-lang/Info/Article/Word/a.md

 Word "zero" has meaning that is empty effect.

+Word "clear" has meaning that is empty list.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.